Rockshox Fork Lineup

 ZEB Ultimate = $1535

 With 180 to 200 mm travel, Rockshox BoXXer forks are designed for fast, rough downhill tracks.
-This shock is renowned for its smooth, downhill capability and adjustment options.
+These forks are renowned for their smooth, downhill capability and adjustment options.

 These Rockshox forks win more downhill races than the Kardashians promote active-wear products.
 This is the beast that can take all the punishment that the scariest, fastest, rockiest, steepest trails can dish out.
 These forks are masters of downhill and can be found on Cannondale Carbon Neo SE.
 The NEO is an infinitely capable downhill e-mountain bike.